the-crypt-keeper/tldw/README.md

 ----------
 ### <a name="using"></a>Using tldw
+- Run the GUI and get access to all the features of the script(+ more) in a more user-friendly manner.
+  * `python summarize.py -gui`
 - Single file (remote URL) transcription
   * Single URL: `python summarize.py https://example.com/video.mp4`
 - Single file (local) transcription)